SonnyXu/pokemon-card-game/README.md

 - **Update to Version 1.1.0**

-  Player now has to register first before starting to play the game.
+  Players now have to register first before starting to play the game.

 - **Update to Version 1.0.2**